zlogic/mendix-docs/content/en/docs/releasenotes/catalog/_index.md

 #### Fixes

-* We fixed an issue where applications that were registered on the Mendix Cloud should have the application type set to "Mendix" instead of "other".
+* We fixed an issue where applications that were registered on Mendix Cloud should have the application type **Mendix** instead of **Other**.
-* We fixed a bug where the Control center navigation layout was not collapsible on the Administration page for company admins.
+* We fixed a bug where the Control Center navigation layout was not collapsible on the Administration page for company admins.

 ### January 28, 2025